siberianfox/g2wiki/Adding-a-new-G2-board-(or-revision)-to-G2.md

 1. Add the new 'platform' to the main Makefile.
 1. Duplicate and alter the appropriate pin assignment files; e.g. `TinyG2/platform/atmel_sam/board/v9_3x8c/G2v9k_pinout.h`
-1. Add the new config to Atmel Studio 6
+1. Add the new config to Atmel Studio 6 (Menu: Build / Configuration Manager)

 ###Add the new 'platform' to the main Makefile.